-A noncitizen, including an unmarried minor noncitizen, may establish his or her residence in California for community college tuition purposes unless precluded by the Immigration and Nationality Act [8 U.S.C. § 1101, et seq.] from establishing domicile in the United States, provided that the student has resided in California for more than one year prior to the residence determination date for the semester, quarter or other session for which attendance at the college is proposed.
+A noncitizen, including an unmarried minor noncitizen, may establish their residence in California for community college tuition purposes unless precluded by the Immigration and Nationality Act [8 U.S.C. § 1101, et seq.] from establishing domicile in the United States, provided that the student has resided in California for more than one year prior to the residence determination date for the semester, quarter or other session for which attendance at the college is proposed.

-In general, a noncitizen is precluded from establishing domicile in the United States if he or she entered the United States illegally, or under a visa, which requires residence outside the United States, or he or she entered the United States solely for a temporary purpose.
-Such a noncitizen shall not be classified as a resident unless and until he or she has taken appropriate steps to obtain a change of status from the United States Citizenship and Immigration Services ("USCIS", formerly known as Immigration and Naturalization Services) to a classification which does not preclude establishing domicile, and has resided in California for more than one year as noted above.
+In general, a noncitizen is precluded from establishing domicile in the United States if they entered the United States illegally, or under a visa, which requires residence outside the United States, or they entered the United States solely for a temporary purpose.
+Such a noncitizen shall not be classified as a resident unless and until they have taken appropriate steps to obtain a change of status from the United States Citizenship and Immigration Services ("USCIS", formerly known as Immigration and Naturalization Services) to a classification which does not preclude establishing domicile, and has resided in California for more than one year as noted above.

 Noncitizen students are not required to provide their Permanent Resident Card (green card) to the admissions staff.
 However, the burden of proof of status is with the student.
 The district may indicate what kind of documentation it needs in the way of proof, but it is inappropriate to just ask to see the green card unless the student volunteers to show it.
 There must be some evidence that the student is legally in the United States.
-This means the person should have documents from the USCIS showing that he/she was admitted legally and/or has applied for permanent status (and will probably voluntarily show the "green card").
+This means the person should have documents from the USCIS showing that they were admitted legally and/or has applied for permanent status (and will probably voluntarily show the "green card").